weiiv/di-auth-server/README.md

 - **JKT (JSON Web Key Thumbprint)**: A base64url-encoded hash of a JWK, used to uniquely identify a client’s public key (RFC 7638).
 In this system, JKT is used in DPoP and attestation flows.
 - **JTI (JSON Web Token ID)**: A unique identifier for a JWT, used to prevent replay in DPoP flows.
 - **DPoP (Demonstration of Proof-of-Possession)**: A mechanism to bind access tokens to a client’s private key, ensuring only the authorized client can use the token (RFC 9449).
-- **Attestation**: A cryptographically verifiable claim about a client’s properties (e.g., app integrity), provided by a wallet provider and verified by the Authorization Server.
+- **Attestation**: A cryptographically verifiable claim about a client’s properties (e.g., app integrity), provided by a wallet provider and verified by the Credential Issuer.
 - **Pre-authorized Code**: A one-time-use code issued by the Authorization Server to enable credential issuance without user login in the OID4VCI flow.
 - Realm: A logical identifier that maps a token to a specific tenant.